Eeshau/Simplify-PitCSC-DiscordBot/README.md

 # About
-A bot that sends a message when a new posting is added to the Simplify and PittCSC internship list. https://github.com/pittcsc/Summer2024-Internships
+A bot that sends a message when a posting is added/modified to the Simplify and PittCSC internship table. https://github.com/pittcsc/Summer2024-Internships